osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 The SdsStreamView Properties collection provides detailed instructions for specifying the mapping of event properties.
 Each SdsStreamViewProperty in the Properties collection defines the mapping of an event’s property.
 SdsStreamView Properties are required only when property mapping is not straightforward.
-Additionally, if you do not want a type property mapped, it is not necessary to create a SdsStreamView property for it.
+Additionally, if you do not want a type property mapped, it is not necessary to create an SdsStreamView property for it.

 The following table shows the required and optional SdsStreamViewProperty fields.